-2d.
+3c.
 Monitoring and Evaluating Provision

-As part of their evaluation of school effectiveness the Head of Learning Support and other staff will monitor the effectiveness of the policy and procedures in meeting the needs of students with SEN. Success factors will include:
+As part of their evaluation of school effectiveness the Head of Learning Support and other staff will monitor the effectiveness of the policy and procedures in meeting the needs of students with SEND.
+Success factors will include:

-- Early identification of students with SEN. - Student views and opinions are taken into account. - The school and parents work in a partnership. - Interventions and provision are regularly reviewed and evaluated via individual progress and data collection. - The school works in close co-operation with other agencies and fosters multi-agency working. - That Education, Health and Care Plans, Statements of Special Educational Need and Pupil Passports are regularly reviewed and evaluated by the student, parents/carers of the student, the school and other agencies as appropriate. - Individual students attainment of the targets, included in the Pupil Passports. - Annual tests/assessment. - Achievement in standardised assessments (GCSE and BTEC) for all students and identified SEN students in particular. - Provision for special needs students leaving the school. - Number of SEN students receiving fixed and permanent exclusions. - Provision of specialist or adapted equipment or learning materials. - Additional regular individual or small group support.
+- Early identification of students with SEND. - Student views and opinions are taken into account. - The school and parents/carers work in a partnership. - Interventions and provision are regularly reviewed and evaluated via individual progress and data collection. - The school works in close co-operation with other agencies and fosters multi-agency working. - That Education, Health and Care Plans, and Assess, Plan, Do, Review plans are regularly reviewed and evaluated by the student, parents/carers of the student, the school and other agencies as appropriate. - Individual students attainment of the targets, included in Assess, Plan, Do Review (APDR) plans. - Annual tests/assessment.

-Access to specialist support from other agencies; this additional response will be provided through a graduated response, providing a level and type of support, which will enable the child to achieve adequate progress.
+- Achievement in standardised assessments (GCSE and BTEC) for all students and identified SEN students in particular. - Provision for special needs students leaving the school. - Number of SEND students receiving fixed and permanent exclusions. - Provision of specialist or adapted equipment or learning materials. - Additional regular individual or small group support. - Access to specialist support from other agencies; this additional response will be provided through a graduated response, providing a level and type of support, which will enable the child to achieve adequate progress.